andrepadeti/weather/README.md

 # Weather App

 This is my take on the weather app.
 I'm building it on Gatsby.
+I'm also uising [Netlify Functions](https://github.com/netlify/cli/blob/main/docs/netlify-dev.md) to keep api keys secret

 ## Searchbox